samclane/samclane.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm a Computer Engineer looking for a job!
+Computer Engineering
+Missouri S&T Class of 2017

 ### More Information

-I'm currently searching for jobs/internships with a focus on Embedded Systems/Microcontrollers.
+I'm currently searching for a career with a focus on Embedded Systems/Microcontrollers and/or Python development.
 If you are hiring, or have any information about job opportunities, please email me at the address below.

 ### Contact me